 But beyond this necessary recognition of indebtedness and the effort to benefit from the presented conditions and to ignore that which is evil and undesirable, the Negro problem, both in Africa and in the western world, is largely (if not entirely) that of the white race and one which it is their responsibility to solve.
-In Africa, the Negro greatly outnumbers the white population; the latter is in so small a minority that they are faced with a most difficult situation, living as they do in the midst of an over- poweringly vast black population.
-In the West and in America, the situation is reversed and the Negroes constitute a tiny minority, greatly outnumbered by the white people.
-In Africa, the Negro is virile and militant; in America and the West Indies he has been somewhat emasculated and psychologically defeated by years of forced labor and slavery.
-Slavery exists also in Africa, but it has been of a different kind and has not produced quite the same results as it has in the west.
+In Africa the Negro greatly outnumbers the white population; the latter is in so small a minority that they are faced with a most difficult situation, living as they do in the midst of an overpoweringly vast black population.
+In the West and in America, the situation is reversed and the Negroes constitute a minority, greatly outnumbered by the white people.
+In Africa the Negro is virile and militant; in America and the West Indies he has been somewhat emasculated and psychologically defeated by years of forced labour and slavery.
+Slavery exists also in Africa, but it has been of a different kind and has not produced quite the same results as it has in the West.

-The problem facing the white races now in Africa is so to train the millions of Negroes under their rule that they will be fitted for true self- government when the right [page 162] time comes; they must be fitted to take over their own destiny; they must be given a sense of trained responsibility; they must be taught to realize that Africa can belong to its own people and at the same time be a cooperating partner in world enterprise.
+The problem facing the white races now in Africa is so to train the Negroes that they will be fitted for true self- government.
+They must be helped to take over their own destiny; they must be given a sense of trained responsibility; they must be taught to realize that Africa can belong to its own people and at the same time be a cooperating partner in world enterprise.
 This can only happen when the antagonism between the white people and the black races is ended; between the two of them goodwill must be demonstrated.
-Right human relations must be firmly established between the emerging Negro empire and the rest of the world; the new ideals and the new world trends must be fostered in the receptive Negro consciousness and in this way “darkest Africa” will become a radiant centre of light, ready for self-government (which is not the case at present) and expressing true freedom.
+Right human relations must be firmly established between the emerging Negro empire and the rest of the world; the new [Page 109] ideals and the new world trends must be fostered in the receptive Negro consciousness and in this way "darkest Africa" will become a radiant centre of light, ready for self-government and expressing true freedom.
 Increasingly these Negro races will forsake their emotional reaction to circumstances and events, and meet all that transpires with a mental grasp and an intuitive perception which will put them on a par and perhaps ahead of the many who today condition the environment and the circumstances of the Negro.